Strevia/IT266-Midterm/README.md

 - The quad damage powerup is now a starman powerup.
 While it is active the P meter is always full and touching any Mario-ified enemies kills them.
 - The haste powerup is a wing cap.
 While it is active you can triple jump to fly.
 - The regeneration powerup is now a mini mushroom.
 You can jump much higher but you only have one health.
 Note: While there is a timer it does not actually mean anything, and the mini mushroom lasts until you die.
+- The guard powerup is now a spring mushroom.
+You constantly spring off the ground and can do an extra high jump by pressing the jump button.

 Attacks:
 - The rocket launcher is now a fire flower, bouncing along the ground and getting stuck in walls.